xiaoye77/nnpack-windows/README.md

 Before building this repo you have to install PeachPy.

-Open a Phyton command prompt with Administrator rights and type:
+Open a Python command prompt with Administrator rights and type:
   ```bash
 pip install --upgrade git+https://github.com/Maratyszcza/PeachPy
 ```